Anmfishe/POKER-CPP/README.md

 Other notes:

+I haven't had memory leaks on my last 10 runs, it should be clean

 I made it so the player could enter unsorted letters, not sure if that was required

 Pretty tough, haven't had to overload operators in a long time.
 7.5/10 difficulty